-The guidance requires that all these risks should be addressed in a care home’s health and safety policy and made subject to appropriate risk assessment and policy.
-It provides practical advice on these hazards for care homes, although much of its contents will also be applicable in domiciliary care.
+The guidance requires that all these areas should be subject to appropriate risk assessment and policy.
+It provides practical advice for care homes, although much of its contents will also be applicable in domiciliary care.

 Service providers are also asked to consider different elements of risk which are common to all service users and staff or relate to individuals only.
 These include:

-common risks to everyone using a care home premises, for example, legionella, fire, asbestos, electrical equipment, etc
+common risks to everyone using a care home premises, for example, legionella, fire, asbestos, electrical equipment, infection control risks, etc

 common risks to service users, for example, from falls from height or scalding